Control4D: Efficient 4D Portrait Editing with Text: Experiment

 \subsubsection{Static scene}

-We conducte a comparison between our method and instruct nerf2nerf under static scenes.
+Since the task of 4D editing with text has not been addressed in previous works, we first conduct evaluation on static scene in order to validate the efficiency of our proposed methods.
+To validate the efficiency of our proposed GAN, we first conduct a comparison between NeRF+GAN and instruct-NeRF2NeRF under static scenes.
 We select some human models from the Twindom dataset and sampled 180 viewpoints randomly within a 360-degree range to render images.
-Subsequently, we evaluate our method and instruct nerf2nerf for editing with prompt "Turn him into Elon Musk".
-In Fig.~\ref{fig:static_cp}, we present the results obtained from our method and instruct nerf2nerf after 50,000 iterations of training.
-Observing the results, it is evident that our method generates images of high quality, exhibiting rich detail and enhanced realism.
-In contrast, the instructnerf2nerf outputs appear smoother, with some issues observed in the blending of side views.
-This comparison highlights the significant advantage of our 4D GAN in terms of editing capabilities.
+Subsequently, we evaluate NeRF+GAN and instruct-NeRF2NeRF for editing with prompt "Turn him into Elon Musk".
+In Fig.~\ref{fig:static_cp}, we present the results after 50,000 iterations of training.
+Observing the results, it is evident that our GAN can generate images of high quality, exhibiting rich detail and enhanced realism.
+In contrast, the instruct-NeRF2NeRF outputs appear smoother, with some issues observed in the blending of side views.
+This comparison highlights the significant advantage of our GAN in terms of editing capabilities.